-This Gunung Batur area is like a giant bowl, with the bottom half covered by water and a set of volcanic cones jutting out of the middle.
+The Gunung Batur area is like a giant bowl, with its bottom half covered by water and a set of volcanic cones jutting out of the middle.
 Sound a bit spectacular?
 It is.
-On clear days – vital to appreciating the spectacle – the turquoise waters wrap around the newer volcanoes, which have obvious old lava flows oozing down their sides.
+On clear days – vital to appreciating the spectacle – the turquoise waters wrap around the newer volcanoes, which have old lava flows oozing down their sides.

-In 2012 Unesco honoured the area by proclaiming the region a part of the Global Geoparks Network, of which there are over 90 worldwide.
-So far this has meant little on the ground, although some interesting signs detailing the unique geology of the area have started to appear on the road between Kedisan and Toya Bungkah.
+In 2012 Unesco honoured the area by adding it to a list of more than 90 geologic wonders worldwide and naming it the Batur Caldera Geopark (www.globalgeopark.org).
+So far this has meant little on the ground, although some interesting signs detailing the unique geology of the area have started to appear along roads in the region.

-The road around the southwestern rim of the Gunung Batur crater is one of Bali's most important north–south routes and has one of Bali's most stunning vistas.
+The road around the southwestern rim of the Gunung Batur crater is one of Bali's most important north–south routes and has one of its most stunning vistas.

-Day trippers should bring some sort of wrap in case the mist closes in and the temperature drops to 16°C.
+Day trippers should bring some sort of wrap in case the mist closes in and the temperature drops (it can get to 16°C).

-The villages around the Gunung Batur crater rim have grown together in a continuous untidy strip.
-The main village is Kintamani, though the whole area is often referred to by that name.
+The villages around the Gunung Batur crater rim have grown into one continuous untidy strip.
+Kintamani is the main village, though the whole area is often referred to by that name.
 Coming from the south, the first village is Penelokan, where tour groups first stop to gasp at the view.